Pressure Cooked in Instant Pot, this Kabocha Flan with caramel sauce has a silky smooth texture and rich custard flavor with a hint of sweet kabocha.

 - Gather all the ingredients.

-- Quickly rinse the kabocha under water and remove the seeds with a spoon.
+- Quickly rinse 15 oz kabocha squash under water and remove the seeds with a spoon.

-- Cut kabocha into wedges and then 2 inch pieces.
+- Cut the kabocha into wedges and then 2-inch pieces.

-- Fill the Instant Pot with 1 cup water and set a steamer basket inside.
+- Fill the inner pot of an Instant Pot with 1 cup water and set a steamer basket inside.

 - Put the kabocha in a single layer.

-- Close the lid and set HIGH pressure for 2 minutes.
+- Close the lid and set to High pressure for 2 minutes.

-- While you’re waiting for Kabocha to finish (Keep in mind that after pressure cooking, you only let the pressure release naturally for 10 minutes), we can make the caramel sauce.
+- While you’re waiting for the kabocha to finish cooking (and naturally releasing pressure for 10 minutes), make the caramel sauce.
 Boil water in a kettle or saucepan and set aside (you will only need 2 Tbsp hot water).
 Put 4 Tbsp sugar and 1 Tbsp water in a small saucepan.

-- When the caramel reaches amber color (I like a slightly darker color – which has a milder bitter), turn off the heat and quickly add 2 Tbsp hot water to loosen it.
-The caramel will splash, so use a lid to protect yourself from getting caramel splatter.
+- When the caramel reaches an amber color (I like a slightly darker color, which has a mild bitterness), turn off the heat and quickly add 2 Tbsp hot water to loosen it.
+The caramel will splash, so use a lid to protect yourself from getting splattered with hot caramel.

-- Swirl the saucepan to make even mixture and pour the caramel into 4 ramekins.
+- Swirl the saucepan to make an even mixture.
+Divide and pour the caramel into 4 ramekins.
 Allow the caramel sauce to cool.

 - Open the lid and remove the steam rack from the Instant Pot.

-- Use a knife or spoon to remove the flesh.
-Discard the kabocha skin (but it’s edible!).
+- Use a knife or spoon to remove the kabocha‘s flesh.
+Discard the kabocha skin (it’s edible, but we do not use it in this recipe).

-- Use a flour sifter or fine mesh sieve (Uragoshiki in Japanese) or a food processor.
-Set the fine mesh sieve over a sheet of parchment paper and press the steamed kabocha into the mesh with a wooden spatula.
-Once it’s all done, flip the mesh sieve and take out the pureed kabocha onto the parchment paper.
-If you’re using a food processor, process the kabocha into a puree.
+- Now, make a kabocha purée with a flour sifter, fine-mesh sieve (uragoshiki in Japanese), or a food processor.
+Set the sieve over a sheet of parchment paper and press the steamed kabocha through the mesh with a wooden spatula.
+Once it’s all done, flip the mesh sieve and take out the puréed kabocha onto the parchment paper.
+If you’re using a food processor, process the kabocha into a purée.

-- Measure ½ cup (120 g) kabocha puree from the pile.
-With almost 1 lb kabocha, you will have enough to make 4 ramekins, but you may not have enough puree for another batch.
-It’s hard to predict the real weight of kabocha with seeds included, so please adjust accordingly.
-You can also save the puree for up to 3 days in the fridge.
-I sometimes make Kabocha Soup with the leftover puree.
+- Measure ½ cup (120 g) kabocha purée from the pile.
+Tip: With almost 1 lb kabocha, you will have enough to make 4 ramekins, but you may not have enough purée for another batch.
+It’s hard to predict the real weight of kabocha with the seeds included, so please adjust accordingly.
+You can save the purée for up to 3 days in the refrigerator.
+I sometimes make Kabocha Soup with the leftover purée.

-- In a large bowl, combine 3 eggs and 3 Tbsp sugar and whisk well.
+- In a large bowl, combine 3 large eggs (50 g each w/o shell) and 3 Tbsp sugar and whisk well.

-- Add ½ cup milk, ½ cup heavy cream, and 1 tsp vanilla extract, and whisk to combine.
+- Add ½ cup milk, ½ cup heavy (whipping) cream, and 1 tsp pure vanilla extract.
+Whisk to combine.

 - For the best texture, set a fine-mesh sieve over a large bowl (I use a 4-cup liquid measuring cup) and pass the custard mixture through the sieve.
-If you have a smaller fine mesh strainer, you can directly pour over the ramekins.
+If you have a smaller fine-mesh strainer, you can directly pour the custard mixture over the ramekins.

 - Divide the custard mixture into 4 ramekins.